jeffeehsiung/Artificial_Nerual_Networks_Exo/lab3_report.md

             [0, 1]
             ]
         ```
+- The output matrix is a 1x1 matrix with the value 1.
+To answer Q1.1, let's perform the convolution operation using the given input matrix $X$ and kernel $K$, with no padding and a stride of 2.
+Convolution involves sliding the kernel over the input matrix, computing the element-wise product of the kernel and the part of the input it covers at each step, and summing up these products to produce a single output value for each position the kernel can fit.
+The stride determines how many positions we move the kernel each time, and no padding means we don't add any borders to the input matrix.

+Given $X$ and $K$:

+$X = \begin{bmatrix} 2 & 5 & 4 & 1 \\ 3 & 1 & 2 & 0 \\ 4 & 5 & 7 & 1 \\ 1 & 2 & 3 & 4 \end{bmatrix}$

+$K = \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix}$

+With a stride of 2 and no padding, we will calculate the convolutional operation for each applicable position of $K$ over $X$.

+For Q1.2, the dimensionality of the output of a convolutional layer can be determined by the formula:

+$O = \frac{W - K + 2P}{S} + 1$

+where:
+- $O$ is the output size (height/width),
+- $W$ is the input size (height/width),
+- $K$ is the kernel size (height/width),
+- $P$ is the padding on each side (total padding divided by 2 if it's uniform),
+- $S$ is the stride.

+This formula calculates the size of one dimension (height or width), and you would use the respective sizes for $W$, $K$, and $P$ for height and width to calculate each dimension of the output separately.

+Let's perform the convolution operation for Q1.1 and then discuss the dimensionality further with the formula in mind.

+For Q1.1, the output of the convolution operation with the given 2x2 kernel, no padding, and a stride of 2 on the input matrix is:

+$
+\begin{bmatrix}
+3 & 4 \\
+6 & 11
+\end{bmatrix}
+$

 #### Q1.2.
 How do you in general determine the dimensionality of the output of a convolutional layer?
+Regarding Q1.2, the general formula to determine the dimensionality of the output of a convolutional layer is given by:

+$
+O = \frac{W - K + 2P}{S} + 1
+$

+where $O$ is the output size for one dimension (height or width), $W$ is the input size for the same dimension, $K$ is the kernel size (assuming square kernels for simplicity), $P$ is the padding applied on each side of the input in that dimension, and $S$ is the stride of the convolution.

+$O = \frac{4 - 2 + 2\cdot 0}{2} + 1 = 2$

+Therefore, the output matrix is a 2x2 matrix with the values:

+$
+\begin{bmatrix}
+3 & 4 \\
+6 & 11
+\end{bmatrix}
+$

+In the specific case of the convolution we just calculated, with no padding ($P=0$) and a stride of 2, the formula simplifies to just considering the input size, kernel size, and stride.
+Padding wasn't a factor here, but it plays a crucial role in many convolutional neural network designs to control the output size and preserve spatial dimensions through layers.

 #### Q1.3.
 What benefits do CNNs have over regular fully connected networks?